salahkhiat/BaniUmayaManager-V2-Final/README.md

-# BaniUmayaManager-v2
+# BaniUmayaManager-v3-final

-**BaniUmayaManager-v2** is a lightweight and user-friendly Windows application designed to assist small shop owners in managing their inventory, sales, and financial transactions.
-This second version builds upon the original by introducing enhanced features and a more intuitive interface, all while maintaining its core simplicity.
+**BaniUmayaManager-v3-final** is a lightweight and user-friendly Windows application designed to help small shop owners manage their inventory, sales, and financial transactions.
+This version is an improved continuation of version 2, offering enhanced features and a more intuitive interface, while preserving the simplicity and ease of use that defined the previous release.

 ## Features